 This meaning suggests deliberate choice.
 It involves noun objects that are spelt exactly the same as verbs and express everyday activities.
 Common ones are:

 a go, a look, a nap, a rest, a say, a shower, a sleep, a talk, a think, a try, a vote, a walk.

 Nouns like this are also found sometimes after a preposition, e.g. on the go, on the make, worth a try (see 164.
 Fixed Preposition Phrases).

 7. “To Engage in or Perform” (Formal)

-(e) Galileo had a disagreement with the Pope about the Solar System.
+(e) Galileo had a disagreement with the Pope about planets.

-This meaning involves more typical “action” nouns than those in the last section (for details see 14.
+This meaning involves “action” nouns of a more typical kind than those in the last section (for details see 14.
 Action Outcomes).
-Unfortunately, not all such nouns allow HAVE – GIVE and MAKE are especially common (see 141.
-Ways of Using MAKE) – so that those that do must be memorised.
-Possible reasons for this use of HAVE are considered in the post 39.
+Unfortunately, not all such nouns allow HAVE – GIVE and MAKE are especially common (see 173.
+Verb Choice before Action Nouns) – so that those that do must be memorised.
+Reasons for using an expression like had a disagreement instead of just a verb like disagreed are considered in 39.
 “Decide” or “Make a Decision”?.

-an argument (with sb/about sth), a debate (about sth), a disagreement (with sb/about sth), a discussion (with sb/about sth), an effect (on sb/sth – see 81.
-Tricky Word Contrasts 2, #5), an encounter (with sb/sth), an influence (on sb/sth), a meeting (with sb).
+Some action nouns after HAVE are followed by a typical preposition, making combinations like those in 123.
+Prepositional Verbs Containing a Noun.
+Common ones are an argument (with sb/about sth), a debate (about sth), a disagreement (with sb/about sth), a discussion (with sb/about sth), an effect/impact (on sb/sth – see 10.
+Words with Unexpected Grammar 1, #[c] and 81.
+Tricky Word Contrasts 2, #5), an encounter (with sb/sth), an influence (on sb/sth) and a meeting (with sb).